Is a Part-Time MBA Program Worth It?

 Total costs also involve opportunity costs: the economists’ concept of the costs of foregoing one thing in favor of something else.
 In that respect, $400,000 might seem more like the real cost of an elite MBA degree.
 Why?
-That’s because the opportunity cost from sacrificing a well-paying job for two years drives total costs way above tuition, fees, and living expenses at Stanford and similar universities; in general, students at those schools leave jobs already paying more than $85,000 a year.
+That’s because the opportunity cost of sacrificing a well-paying job for two years drives total costs way above tuition, fees, and living expenses at Stanford and similar universities; in general, students at those schools leave jobs already paying much more than what is spent.

 By contrast, Schmitt points out that the debt situation appears better for part-time students:

 Although part-time and executive MBAs still draw paychecks and (often) some support, debt loads remain touch-and-go.
 Just look at the data supplied by five business schools ranked in U.S. News’ Top 25 which supplied student loan information. . . .in four out of five schools, part-time MBAs incurred less debt than their full-time peers.
 For example, the difference came to more than $43,000 at Ross ($59,014 vs. $102,605), going as low as a $4,200 difference at Haas ($83,288 vs. $87,546).
 At the same time, the percentage of part-time MBAs in debt was lower at three of these five schools.